Shane32/AppTemplate/docs/azure-database-setup.md

 ## Prerequisites

-- Azure subscription (same as your web app)
+- Azure subscription
-- Resource group created
+- Resource group created (or permission to create one)
-- Web app created with system-assigned managed identity enabled

 ## Create Azure SQL Database